etingof/apacheconfig/README.md

 into AST.
 This information could then be used for code generation.
 The default is `False`.

+### multilinehashcomments

+Escaped newlines at the end of hash comments add the following line to the comment.
+Apache's native config parser processes hash comments this way.
+Set to `False` by default.

 ## Parser plugins

 You can alter the behavior of the parser by supplying callables which will be invoked on certain hooks during